apache/opendal/core/src/docs/rfcs/5444_operator_from_uri.md

 2. The `Configurator` trait extension:

+`Configurator` will add a new API to create a configuration from a URI and options.
+OpenDAL will provides default implementations for common configurations.
+But services can override this method to support their own special needs.

+For example, S3 might need to extract the `bucket` and `region` from the URI when possible.

 ```rust
 impl Configurator for S3Config {
     fn from_uri(uri: &str, options: impl IntoIterator<Item = (String, String)>) -> Result<Self> {